ggerganov/kbd-audio/README.md

 <a href="https://i.imgur.com/mnRvT1X.gif" target="_blank">![Keytap](https://i.imgur.com/FXa60Pr.gif)</a>

-## keytap2 *(work in progress)*
+### keytap2 *(work in progress)*

 Detect pressed keys via microphone audio capture.
-Uses statistical information (n-gram frequencies) about the English language.
-No training data required.
+Uses statistical information (n-gram frequencies) about the language. **No training data is required**.
 The *'recording.kbd'* input file has to be generated via the **record-full** tool and contains the audio data that will be analyzed.
+The *'n-gram.txt'* file has to contain n-gram probabilities for the corresponding language.

 **Usage:** ./keytap2-gui recording.kbd n-gram.txt

 <a href="https://i.imgur.com/yR3m5Bm.jpg" target="_blank">![Keytap](https://i.imgur.com/yR3m5Bm.jpg)</a>

+## Feedback

+Any feedback about the performance of the tools is highly appreciated.
+Please drop a comment [here](https://github.com/ggerganov/kbd-audio/issues/3).